 Fusion Foods in Puerto Plata

-Dining at Mares Restaurant & Pool Lounge is sure to be a unique experience, as Chef Rafael Vasquez-Heinsen converted his home into this Puerto Plata restaurant.
+Dining at Mares Restaurant & Pool Lounge is sure to be a unique experience.
+Chef Rafael Vasquez-Heinsen converted his home into this Puerto Plata restaurant.
 It’s in a slightly quieter area and serves a delicious fusion of Asian, Caribbean, and French cuisines.

 Nightlife in Puerto Plata

-For those interested in a livelier scene, this is a spot you must add to your list of things to do in Puerto Plata.
+For those interested in a livelier scene, this is a perfect for you.
 Located just two streets over from the coast, La Esquina de Chalo is a great place to enjoy the nightlife in Puerto Plata.

 Outdoor Terrace in Puerto Plata

 Charros CaribeMex serves a mixture of Mexican and Caribbean style cuisines for you to try.
-There is also a full bar offering Caribbean drinks and Mexican tequila, and an Ocean Breeze Terrace for guests to enjoy.
+There is also a full bar offering Caribbean drinks and Mexican tequila.
+There is also an Ocean Breeze Terrace for guests to enjoy.

 Secluded Dining in Puerto Plata